Common dog skin conditions: how to spot & treat them (vet approved)

 Phytonutrients like curcumin4 in turmeric and quercetin5 in blueberries have potent antihistaminic, antioxidant and anti-inflammatory properties that support your pup’s immune system and minimise the allergic response.

-A diet rich in omega fatty acids from flaxseed oil, fish oil and cold-pressed safflower oil can help reduce inflammation and boost skin resilience.
+A diet rich in omega fatty acids from oils like flaxseed, fish, and cold-pressed safflower can help reduce inflammation and boost skin resilience.

 Food allergy dermatitis